Skip to main content

 Recursive Retrieval Process *Recursive retrieval enables deeper exploration of information networks*

-Advanced RAG systems can recursively explore information networks, following leads and connections to build comprehensive understanding.
+Advanced RAG systems can recursively explore information networks, following leads and connections to build comprehensive understanding33.
 This approach mimics how human researchers naturally work—starting with initial sources and following relevant connections.
+RAPTOR (Recursive Abstractive Processing for Tree-Organized Retrieval), presented at ICLR 2024, represents one of the key recursive retrieval methods that has demonstrated significant improvements in multi-hop reasoning34.

 Beyond Document Retrieval: Emerging Applications